-If a new.state argument is supplied then, by default, the status variable is only modified at the time of the cut point.
+If a new.state argument is supplied, the status variable is only modified at the time of the cut point.
 However, it is often useful to modify the status variable after the cutpoint when an important event occurs.
 There are three distinct ways of doing this.

 If the progressive=TRUE argument is given, then a "progressive" model is assumed, in which the status can either remain the same or increase during follow-up, but never decrease.
-In this case, if new.state=X, then any exit status with a value less than X is replaced with X. This argument may only be used if the status variable is numeric or an ordered factor.
-The Lexis object must already be progressive, so that there are no rows for which the exit status is less than the entry status.
+This assumes that the state variables lex.Cst and lex.Xst are either numeric or ordered factors.
+In this case, if new.state=X, then any exit status with a value less than X is replaced with X. The Lexis object must already be progressive, so that there are no rows for which the exit status is less than the entry status.
 If lex.Cst and lex.Xst are factors they must be ordered factors if progressive=TRUE is given.